“I realised within twelve hours that I had lost my legs, but I was so chuffed that I was alive.”

-James was super competitive in everything he did, and his Father Aidan once said: “If James saw two flies on the wall, he would want to see which one got to the top first.”
-And so it was for almost all the sports that James turned his attention to, which included that most Irish of all games, Peil Ghaelach or as it is known to the rest of the world Irish Football.
+James was super competitive in everything he did, and his father Aidan once said: “If James saw two flies on the wall, he would want to see which one got to the top first.”
+And so it was for almost all the sports that James turned his attention too, which included that most Irish of all games, peil ghaelach or as it is known to the rest of the world Irish football.
 The game played between two teams of fifteen players is not for the faint-hearted, and many a boy and man have come away from a match with various breaks or dislocations of bones and joints.

 The more serene game of golf, which is one of Ireland’s most popular sporting pastimes, came and almost went with just a swish or two of a nine iron says, James, “I broke the glass in the front door,” when giving golf a try out in the park just across from his home.
 He played casual golf for a while, just for fun and eventually represented Dublin in the ‘All Ireland Community games in Pitch and Putt when he was fifteen years of age.
 Golf then took something of a back seat as he focused on the seemingly more intense racket sports, that was until his life, made a dramatic turn.

 James visited South Africa in the early 2000’s and immediately took a liking to the lifestyle which has outdoor living and sports as core ingredients.
 Just four years later James decided to make his life in Johannesburg amid the bustling metropolis and purple-blue jacaranda trees.
 It was a time of life when James was active in business, active in life and fully invested in keeping fit.
 James, as people from South Africa are prone to say, ‘is a big unit’, and his five times per week training sessions at the local gym made sure that he was in tip-top physical condition.